 Research seminars provide the student with insights into current research topics and offer a forum for students and faculty to present and discuss their recent research.
-Seminar and workshop attendance is optional, but strongly encouraged in the first and second years.
-By the third year and beyond, the student will be required to register for a research seminar, and to present at least one research paper in a workshop by the end of the fourth year.
+Seminar and workshop attendance is optional, but strongly encouraged in year 1.
+From year 2 onwards, students are required to register and participate in a research seminar, and to present at least one research paper in a departmental workshop or seminar in years 3, 4, and 5.